geoadmin/doc-tech/page/get-help.md

 How to get support:

 - For questions about a specific layer or geodata collection, please contact the data owners directly.
-The data owner contact information is available on geocat.ch. map.geo.admin.ch provides a link to the corresponding geocat.ch page in each layer’s infobox, while data.geo.admin.ch offers the same link on collection level.
+The data owner contact information is available on geocat.ch. map.geo.admin.ch provides a link to the corresponding geocat.ch page in each layer’s infobox, while data.geo.admin.ch offers the same metadata link on collection level.
 - For technical questions or feedback, join the [GeoAdminCh API Google Group](http://groups.google.com/group/geoadmin-api).
   This is a public knowledge base, so any comments or answers you post will be visible to everyone.
 - To suggest improvements to this documentation, use the "Edit this page on GitHub" link at the bottom of any page to submit a pull request directly to our [GitHub repository](https://github.com/geoadmin/doc-tech).